mcao516/Factual-Error-Correction/README.md

 * `model`: wrapper for the fariseq BART model for training.

 ## (1) Build Dataset
-To build the training dataset, first download the processed cnn-dailymail dataset from https://drive.google.com/file/d/1tqjxX5abjKOt9VS_nNiTvIGQlWl53iUm/view?usp=sharing.
+To build the training dataset, first download the processed cnn-dailymail dataset from [this link](https://drive.google.com/file/d/1tqjxX5abjKOt9VS_nNiTvIGQlWl53iUm/view?usp=sharing).
 Unzip and save the downloaded files in `cnn-dailymail`.

-Then, run the following code:
+Then, run the following code to build the training set:

 ```
 cd build_dataset